ben-ogden/whats-for-lunch/README.md

 <b>What's for Lunch?</b>

-A MongoDB Stitch application running on MongoDB Atlas integrated with Twilio.
+A simple MongoDB Stitch application running on MongoDB Atlas integrated with Twilio.
+Receives votes for the day's lunch destination via SMS.
+Returns a leaderboard of the top lunch votes.